Jay-clyh-Lee/Jay-clyh-Lee/README.md

 <a href="http://54.241.156.1">Artist Paintings live link</a> (This was a belt exam(final stack exam) from Coding Dojo bootcamp, score was 10/10)

 ## About Me:
-- 🔭 I’m currently working as a software engineer
+- 🔭 I’m currently working as a software engineer.
-- 🌱 I’m currently learning full-stack application development
+- 🌱 I’m currently learning full-stack AI application development.
 - 👯 I’m looking for a full-time software/AI engineer or data scientist position.
-I'd also be happy to collaborate on real-life projects
+I'm looking for collaboration on real-life projects.
-- 🤔 Gaming!
+- 🤔 Hobby: Gaming!
+I'm good at it!
-- 💬 Ask me about anything
+- 💬 You are welcome to reach me!
 - 📫 How to reach me: jayclyhli@gmail.com.
-Please let me know if you found me on GitHub
+Please let me know if you found me on GitHub.
-- ⚡ Fun Fact:

 <!---
 - 🎁 Another fact: I am gifted!😊(Sure it's good a trait, but it can be terrible at the same time.
 The point here is I want to show that I can learn whatever to do a great job at work, and usually pretty fast!)
 - <img src='https://github.com/Jay-clyh-Lee/Jay-clyh-Lee/blob/main/Cognitive%20Test%20Scores/IQ%201-5-2022.png' alt='IQ_cert' height='50'>